ahgroup/DSAIDE/auxiliary/docsfordevelopers/notes-and-to-do.md

 * Fix/finish download button for each app (currently disabled).
 This downloads code that reproduces a given scenario.

 ## Content Improvement
-* Clean up and make all model diagrams as nice as possible (wait for diagram package)
+* Clean up and make all model diagrams as nice as possible (wait for flowdiagramr package)

 ## Apps to be implemented
 * More Fitting apps (e.g. those from DSAIRM)